jnward/scale-dependent-elicitation/README.md

-# Scale-Dependent Elicitation of Reasoning in LLMs
+# Reasoning Elicitation is Scale-Dependent

 This repository contains code for the paper "Reasoning Elicitation is Scale-Dependent".